ErikHgm/SportMemoryGame/README.md

 - ### The Start Screen
     -   The start screen explains in a concise and clear manner the rules of the game to the user.
     -   It makes it easy for the user to get started and the start button is easily accessible and visible.
-    -   The start also shows all the various social media links to connect with.
+    -   The start screen also shows all the various social media links to connect with.

 ![Start Screen](assets/images/start_screen.png)

 - ### The Game Screen
-    - The Game Screen arrange all the cards with the back facing towards the user.
+    - The game screen arrange all the cards with the back facing towards the user.
     - When the user clicks on a card it shows it's icon and that way the user can try to remember each card and match the cards to eachother.
-    - The Game Screen also shows the timer which counts the seconds it takes the user to finish the game.
+    - The game screen also shows the timer which counts the seconds it takes the user to finish the game.

 ![The Game Screen](assets/images/game_screen.png)